caBrer24/pre-work-hello-world/README.md

 Submitted by: **Carlos Cabrera**

-**Hello Nugget** is an android app that shows an image of my dog nugget and introductory message about myself.
+**Hello Nugget** is an android app that shows an image of my Golden Retriever, Nugget, and also an introductory message about myself.
 It allows pressing a button to display a Toast and toggle back and forth betweeen two different Nugget pictures.

 Time spent: **3** hours spent in total